Pacific Fruit Express In Utah

 (View Map H-102C, showing the ice house and ice dock at UP's North Yard in about 1907)

 A later map, dated 1917, does not show the ice plant mentioned above.
 The same map series from 1917 does show an icing platform "ice docks" (about 300 feet long) as part of D&RG's Salt Lake City yard, located along the west side of 5th West, a short distance south of 3rd South.
-This location included an overhead conveyor over 5th West to the "ice house" of Utah Ice and Storage.
+This location included an overhead conveyor over 5th West to the "ice house" of Utah Ice & Storage.

 An early map of D&RGW's Roper Yard shows an icing platform 1,302 feet long along the west side of the yard.
 At the south end of the platform there was an ice house 14 feet by 50 feet, placed upon an unloading dock 16 feet by 252 feet.
 The two tracks serviced by the ice platform were 33 feet apart.
 The unloading platform was connected to the raised icing platform by a ramp 70 feet long.
 The drawing also shows the stock yards a short distance farther to the west.
 (Utah State Archives, Series 28224, Map H-202A)